- The Development of Remote Support Technology

 Fast forward to 1996 when the 56k modem was invented.
-This advancement enabled high-speed data transmission via multiplexing, a networking technique which integrates multiple signals, combining them into a single signal which is transmitted through a single phone line.
+This advancement enabled high-speed data transmission via multiplexing, a networking technique which integrates multiple signals, combining them into a single signal.
+The data is then transmitted through a single phone line.
 With this modem, technicians were able to gain remote administration of computer systems and PCs, but the high cost for telephone line usage limited the technology to enterprises.

 Enter broadband internet, the modem’s more advanced cousin.
 Broadband internet enabled an “always on” connection which made long-distance computer admin more affordable.
 However, early versions of remote access technology tools relied on “listening” to ports – ports which could be easily monitored by hackers wanting to intercept and steal data.

 Modern remote access technology, which still relies on broadband internet use, has been built with security in mind although it is still not impervious to hacker attacks.
-Today, a web-based company offering remote access can create a secure connection by having both the user and the host log into a secure portal, sometimes done through a small software download but more advanced systems can skip this step.
+Today, a web-based company offering remote access can create a secure connection by having both the user and the host log into a secure portal.
+This is sometimes done through a small software download; however, more advanced systems can skip this step.

 Security breaches are the number one concern for any company in the digital world.
-And remote assistance technologies are high risk for getting hacked due to their nature, which opens a port providing direct access to customer PCs and devices.
+And remote assistance technologies are at high risk for getting hacked due to their nature, which opens a port providing direct access to customer PCs and devices.
 This makes it easy for hackers to monitor and analyze user behavior.

 High friction is enemy numero uno of any technological solution.
 While low security will hurt you “during the game”, high friction will keep you out of it.
 Your customer’s experience has to be easy and fast.
 These days, a consumer’s willingness to download items onto their personal devices is dropping fast.
-Finding and adopting a solution that is web based can make a big difference in your customer experience.
+Finding and adopting a TeamViewer substitute solution that is web based can make a big difference in your customer experience.

-If you have long standing customers who get a lot of great benefit from you every week asking them to download something might make sense.
-If your business is based on consumer that needs only occasional support than having a low friction solution can make a big difference .
+If you have long standing customers who receive lots of great benefits from you every week, asking them to download something might make sense.
+If your business is based on consumers that need only occasional support, then having a low friction solution can make a big difference .

-Here too you can find multiple solutions for live video and photo sharing that can transform a support session as well as co-browsing.
-While some of those tools may not give you control over you consumer PC, they will provide you with more visibility into your consumer world with less friction.
+Here too you can find multiple solutions for live video and photo sharing that can transform a support session, as well as improve co-browsing.
+While some of those tools may not give you control over your consumer PC, they will provide you with more visibility into your consumer world with less friction.